teoshibin/info2excel/README.md

 delta_fitness = 50 - 50 - 1e-8
 delta fitness = -1e-8
 ```
-The best way is to +1e-8 but intoducing 0 into excel

 ### Solution
 replace values beyond the bound with threshold values
 ```